Ecwid/ecwid-api-docs/includes/_startersite.md

-cleanUrlsEnabled | boolean | `true` if [SEO-friendly URLs](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls) are enabled. `false` otherwise storeName | string | Store name allowSearchEnginesIndexing | boolean | `true` if search engines are allowed to index starter site. `false` otherwise customHeaderHtmlCode | string | Custom HTML added to HEAD tag in starter site. **Is not processed in any way and executed 'as is'.
+cleanUrlsEnabled | boolean | `true` if [SEO-friendly URLs](https://developers.ecwid.com/api-documentation/seo#seo-friendly-urls) are enabled. `false` otherwise storeName | string | Store name allowSearchEnginesIndexing | boolean | `true` if search engines are allowed to index starter site. `false` otherwise customHeaderHtmlCode | string | Custom HTML added to HEAD tag in starter site.
+When updating the field, read the current value first and append the new code below. **This field not preprocessed in any way and executed 'as is'.
 Use caution**

 #### LocationHoursInfo